-- 84. (1) Where, after the official addition of the votes- - (a) there is an equality of votes between two or more candidates obtaining the highest number of votes; or - (b) the number of votes separating the candidate receiving the highest number of votes and any other candidate is less than twenty, the returning officer shall if requested in writing by a candidate, a candidates' agent or a voter registered to vote in the constituency, in the presence of a senior police officer recount the votes after giving a written notice of the intention to recount to all interested parties.
+- (a) there is an equality of votes between two or more candidates obtaining the highest number of votes; or - (b) the number of votes separating the candidate receiving the highest number of votes and any other candidate is less than twenty, the returning officer shall if requested in writing by a candidate, a candidates' agent or a voter registered to vote in the constituency, in the presence of a senior police officer recount the votes after giving a written notice of the intention to recount to all interested parties.

 - (2) Where a recount under this section results in an equality of votes, among two or more candidates obtaining the highest number of votes, a run off election shall be held involving only the candidates with equal votes; and the election shall take place not later than thirty days from the date of the recount. - 85.
-(1) Within seven days after the date on which a returning sofficer has in accordance with section 88, declared as elected the scandidate who has obtained the highest number of votes, any candidate may apply to the Chief Magistrate for a recount.
+(1) Within seven days after the date on which a returning officer has in accordance with section 88, declared as elected the candidate who has obtained the highest number of votes, any candidate may apply to the Chief Magistrate for a recount.